-Aberdeen Harbour is a working port and busy industrial area.
+ABERDEEN INVESTLIVEVISIT Aberdeen's Heritage Trail Leaflets Granite Trail March Stones North Sea Trail Old Aberdeen Trail People & Places Sculpture Trail Foreword Aberdeen Harbour is a working port and busy industrial area.
 There is heavy traffic, cargo handling and other activities that you should be aware of when walking around.
 Access is generally available, but some locations may be temporarily closed for safety, security or operational reasons.
 Do not enter operational areas at any time.
-The north section of the trail is 2.5 kms in length (around 1.5 miles) The south section of the trail is 3kms in length (just under 2 miles) Key to Symbols Accessible Ł Steep Slope or Gradient STEEP (5) Wheelchair with assistance No wheelchair access No public access Transport Fittie (or Footdee) can be accessed on the No 15 bus, which stops at the end of New Pier Road (bus stop marked on map).
-Torry can be accessed on the No 12, which has several stops in Victoria Road.
-Picture Credits All images © Aberdeen Art Gallery & Museums Collections and Aberdeen City Council unless otherwise stated Front Cover: Marine Operations Centre Inside back page: View of Aberdeen, William Mosman, 1756 No 24: Queen on Forties Photograph reproduced with the kind permission of the BP Archive No 31: Bottlenose Dolphin Photograph reproduced with the kind permission of Kevin Hepworth, Sea Watch Foundation No 17: Sonar Image of Duke of Sutherland Photograph courtesy of Aberdeen Harbour Board Below: Rainbow Warrior, Auckland Harbour By Ot CC BY-SA 4.0 from Wikimedia Commons Thanks to Lizzie Finlayson, Aberdeen Harbour Board, Fiona-Jane Brown of Aberdeen & Region Oral History Association, Scottish Natural Heritage and Brian Robertson, Chairman, TS Scylla
+The north section of the trail is 2.5 kms in length (around 1.5 miles) The south section of the trail is 3kms in length (just under 2 miles) Key to Symbols

+Transport Fittie (or Footdee) can be accessed on the No 15 bus, which stops at the end of New Pier Road (bus stop marked on map) Torry can be accessed on the No 12 bus, which has several stops in Victoria Road.
+Picture Credits All images © Aberdeen Art Gallery & Museums Collections and Aberdeen City Council unless otherwise stated Front Cover Aberdeen Maritime Museum No 24 Queen on Forties Photograph reproduced with the kind permission of the BP Archive No 31 Bottlenose Dolphin Photograph reproduced with the kind permission of Kevin Hepworth, Sea Watch Foundation No 17 Sonar Image of Duke of Sutherland Photograph courtesy of Aberdeen Harbour Board Thanks to Lizzie Finlayson, Aberdeen Harbour Board, Fiona-Jane Brown of Aberdeen & Region Oral History Association, Scottish Natural Heritage and Brian Robertson, Chairman, TS Scylla